 Young Adult Dual Diagnosis Treatment

-When one of SOBA College Recovery’s Clinical Staff Members was working at the Rutgers Counseling Center, an 18 year old freshman female walked into his office around 2009 or 2010.
-She sat down and he asked her, “tell me about yourself.”
+When one of SOBA College Recovery’s clinical staff members was working at the Rutgers Counseling Center, an 18-year-old freshman female walked into his office around 2009 or 2010.
+She sat down, and he said to her, “tell me about yourself.”
 She said, “I’m an addict.
-I’m bi-polar, depressed, have anxiety and also borderline personality disorder.
+I’m bipolar, depressed, have anxiety and also borderline personality disorder.
 I take a lot of medications, but they have nasty side effects and my doctors keep switching them around.”